adamdecaf/moov-go-client/client/docs/OriginatorsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **UpdateOriginator**
-> Originator UpdateOriginator(ctx, originatorId, originator, optional)
+> Originator UpdateOriginator(ctx, originatorId, uNKNOWNBASETYPE, optional)
 Updates the specified Originator by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

 ### Required Parameters